2kunal6/ml_all_steps_template/README.md

 - Include Terraform
 - Use Kubernetes CronJob instead of sleep
 - Expose this over internet
-- Apart from the above ones there are many things we can do to make the app more robust like load balancing user queries, communication between containers using a queue, store data and models in cloud, vault etc.
+- Apart from the above ones there are many things we can do to make the app more robust like load balancing user queries, communication between containers using a queue, store data and models in cloud, vault and so on.